 Accessibility is at the heart of any kitchen design intended for elderly individuals, especiall if you still want a beautiful interior design.
 As mobility and strength may decrease with age, it’s crucial to ensure that all kitchen features are within easy reach and can be used without excessive effort.
 This means designing a kitchen layout that minimizes bending, stretching, and lifting, which can be taxing or even dangerous for seniors.

 One way to achieve this is by incorporating lower countertops and adjustable-height work surfaces.
 These modifications allow seniors to prepare meals while seated, reducing the strain on their legs and back.
 Additionally, pull-out shelves and drawers, as opposed to traditional cabinets, make it easier to access items without having to reach into deep or high spaces.
 Lazy Susans or carousel storage solutions can also be beneficial, allowing users to easily rotate shelves to bring items within reach.
+Kitchen chairs with wheels also makes it easier for seniors to use the kitchen, even with mobility issues.

 Appliance placement is another critical factor in accessibility.
 Ovens and microwaves should be installed at waist height to eliminate the need for bending down or reaching overhead.
 Induction cooktops are a safer alternative to traditional gas or electric stoves, as they reduce the risk of burns and automatically shut off when a pot is removed.
 Installing easy-to-grip handles on all doors and drawers, as well as lever-style faucets, can further enhance the ergonomics of the kitchen, making it easier for those with arthritis or limited hand strength to use.